Tomas-Weber1994/crypto-portfolio-manager/README.md

 # Spring Boot web application - Crypto Portfolio Manager

 ## Description
-This application is a simple Spring Boot project for managing a list of cryptocurrencies.
-It provides basic functionalities to add, retrieve, sort, and search for cryptocurrencies using various endpoints.
+A Spring Boot application for managing a cryptocurrency portfolio.
+It supports real-time price fetching from the CoinGecko API, portfolio valuation, and a RESTful API for adding, updating, sorting, and retrieving cryptocurrencies.

 ## Structure of the Application

-### Main Classes:
+### Core Components:
-- **Crypto** – A model class representing a cryptocurrency, containing information about ID, name, symbol, price, and quantity.
+- **Crypto** – Represents a cryptocurrency, including ID, name, symbol, price, and quantity.
-- **CryptoManager** – A service class managing the cryptocurrencies, providing methods for adding, sorting, and retrieving cryptocurrency data.
+- **CryptoManager** – Handles core logic for adding, retrieving, and sorting cryptocurrencies.
+- **CryptoPriceService** – Retrieves current CZK prices from the CoinGecko API.
+Portfolio value is updated at intervals defined in application.properties.
+- **CryptoValidationService** – Loads and caches supported cryptocurrencies from CoinGecko for validation.
-- **CryptoController** – A REST controller handling HTTP requests related to cryptocurrencies, such as adding, sorting, retrieving, and searching by ID.
+- **CryptoController** – Handles REST API requests (add, retrieve, sort, update).
-- **GlobalExceptionHandler** – A controller advice class handling exceptions, for example when a cryptocurrency with a given ID is not found.
+- **GlobalExceptionHandler** – Handles exceptions such as invalid input or missing cryptocurrency.

 ## Endpoints:
-- **POST /cryptos** – Adds a new cryptocurrency.
+- **POST /api/cryptos** – Adds a new cryptocurrency to3 the portfolio.
+The price is automatically fetched from the CoinGecko API.
-- **GET /cryptos** – Retrieves all cryptocurrencies, with optional sorting by `price`, `name`, or `quantity` using the `sort` query parameter.
+- **GET /api/cryptos** – Retrieves all cryptocurrencies, with optional sorting by `price`, `name`, or `quantity` using the `sort` query parameter.
-- **GET /cryptos/{id}** – Retrieves a specific cryptocurrency by its ID.
+- **GET /api/cryptos/{id}** – Retrieves a specific cryptocurrency by its ID.
-- **PUT /cryptos/{id}** – Updates the details of a cryptocurrency by its ID.
+- **PUT /api/cryptos/{id}** – Updates the details of a cryptocurrency by its ID.
 The request body should contain the updated information for the cryptocurrency.
-- **GET /portfolio-value** – Retrieves the total value of the cryptocurrency portfolio, calculated by summing the `price * quantity` of all cryptocurrencies in the portfolio.
+- **GET /api/portfolio-value** – Retrieves the total value of the cryptocurrency portfolio, calculated by summing the `price * quantity` of all cryptocurrencies in the portfolio.

 ## Usage